-An amusing Canadian mystery series set during the late 19th century & early 1900’s.
+An amusing Canadian mystery series set during the late 19th century & the early 1900s.
 While some of the dialogue can be stilted at times, I really love the main character!
 It’s definitely fun seeing the various mysteries unfold.
 To watch the remainder of the seasons, you will want to turn to Acorn TV.

 RELATED | Murdoch Mysteries (The TV Series)